S2000Erwin/sendmoremoney/README.md

 let's say we have a sample X with [S E N D M O R Y] 8 variables.
 Initialize them to false

-Evaluate the sample, if there is no conflict (or contradict),

-see if there is any unassigned variable, if so, recursively assign variables.
+Evaluate the sample one time, if there is no conflict (or contradict), see if there is any unassigned variable, if so, recursively assign variables.

 If there is conflict, get the current working variable and assign the next higher value.
 If no higher value to assign, backtrack to the previous variable (pop from recursive call).

-Do this repeatedly until the whole tree is traversed.
+Do this repeatedly until a solution is found or the whole tree is traversed.

+# Finer Points in the code

+1. function as variables.

+In the later incarnations, defstruct Sample is changed to accommodate all 26 letters.
+There are i0, i1 and o0 Tuples to carry the functions like [s e n d].
+Note that s is a getter function. s(Sample) is the variable.
+These functions can be passed around and act like variable until it is called with (sample).

+2. Recursive Crawl.

+Like every tree crawling algorithms, the function `traverse` uses recursive called and determine the returns to decide the next action.
+Besides the Tuple and the current location variables, `done : True|False` is also returned to provide a quick graceful rollup nomatter the operation is successful or not.

+3. Tuple<Int|False|True>

+`True` is added to signify that that particular letter is not used in the current problem. `False` means that letter is used but not yet assigned to an `Int`

 # Todo

-- Generalize to all such problem.
-Allow all possible 26 letters (Done)

-- Speed Optimization (DPLL?)
+- Speed Optimization (DPLL?).
+Need a one-clause solver.
+Assign value calculated from the one-clause solver instead of `get-next`.
+Mark the recursive level and location for quick rewind.